pinohu/DYNASTY/empire-bible/volume-i-foundation/volume-i-introduction.md

 ### Integration with Other Volumes

-**Volume I → Volume II**: The philosophical foundation informs legal structure decisions.
+**Volume I â†’ Volume II**: The philosophical foundation informs legal structure decisions.
 The Dynasty Trust (Volume II) is the mechanism that preserves the vision established here.

-**Volume I → Volume III**: The strategic architecture (Chapter 2) guides revenue generation strategies.
+**Volume I â†’ Volume III**: The strategic architecture (Chapter 2) guides revenue generation strategies.
 The Three-Horizon Model determines which revenue streams to pursue.

-**Volume I → Volume IV**: The values and principles guide technology implementation.
+**Volume I â†’ Volume IV**: The values and principles guide technology implementation.
 Systems must support the empire's values, not replace them.

-**Volume I → Volume V**: The family legacy framework (Chapter 3) informs all human capital and financial management decisions.
+**Volume I â†’ Volume V**: The family legacy framework (Chapter 3) informs all human capital and financial management decisions.

-**Volume I → Volume VI**: The succession philosophy and values transmission system are implemented through Family Council operations.
+**Volume I â†’ Volume VI**: The succession philosophy and values transmission system are implemented through Family Council operations.

-**Volume I → All Volumes**: Every volume must align with the 365-year vision and 12 Core Pillars established in this volume.
+**Volume I â†’ All Volumes**: Every volume must align with the 365-year vision and 12 Core Pillars established in this volume.

 ### The Foundation Principle